kylejtobin/backlog-generator/README.md

 # Backlog Generator

-The Backlog Generator is a PowerShell module that allows you to create GitHub issues and milestones based on input JSON data.
+The Backlog Generator is a PowerShell module that allows you to create GitHub issues and milestones based on input JSON data from ChatGPT.
 This is useful for quickly generating a backlog of issues and milestones for a new project or feature.

 ## Usage